 and spreads it like a tent to dwell in.

-How, or by whom, the temple will be built is left unclear.
+When, and by whom, the temple will be built is left unclear.
 Nowhere does Ezekiel say that Israel should build it.
-In a passage whose opening lines (Isa 60:1-3) are often misapplied to the first advent, though the magi did prefigure this day, Isaiah reiterates his vision of the return of Zion’s sons and daughters.
-Then he adds, ‘The wealth of the nations will come to you, the cypress, the plane-tree and the pine, to beautify the place of my sanctuary,” suggesting that the temple will be built with hands.
+In a passage whose opening lines (Isa 60:1-3) are often misapplied to the first advent, though the magi prefigured this day, Isaiah reiterates his vision of the return of Zion’s sons and daughters.
+Then he adds, ‘The glory of Lebanon will come to you, the cypress, the plane-tree and the pine, to beautify the place of my sanctuary,” suggesting that the temple will be built with hands.
 This will be some time after Christ appears.
 ‘The throne of his glory’ (Matt 25:31) will not be of human construction.
 It already exists, and will come down from heaven.

 First the physical, then the spiritual (I Cor 15:46).
 In the beginning God planted a garden, in the midst of which was a tree of life, and a river flowed there.
-Like the tree of the knowledge of good and evil, it was an ordinary tree, but because of God’s word, man would have lived forever if he had eaten it.
-Instead he ate of the forbidden tree, forfeiting eternal life, and God expelled him.
+Like the tree of the knowledge of good and evil, it was an ordinary tree, but by virtue of God’s word man would have lived forever if he had eaten from it.
+Instead he ate from the forbidden tree, forfeiting eternal life, and God expelled him.
 New Jerusalem redeems what was lost.
 There is again a tree, and a river.
 The way to the tree is no longer barred.

 and on his law he meditates day and night.